Fort Lauderdale, Venice Of America

 Bonnet House Museum And Gardens

 This magnificent estate has its origins in the 1920s, when Frederick Clay Bartlett, an artist from Chicago, constructed the house as the perfect winter residence to get away from the northern chill.
-As well as the impressive house, the visitor can walk around the gorgeous subtropical gardens which extend more than 35 acres.
+As well as the impressive house, the visitor can walk around the gorgeous subtropical gardens that extend more than 35 acres.
 The house is positioned between the Atlantic Ocean and intracoastal waterway on North Birch Road, about 4 miles north east of Northport.

 South Beach Park